wjshark/Notes_On_Things/Houdini_Particles.md

 - Now you transfer attribute as the particle approaches the ground plane outside the sim with attributeTransfer
 - example alter scale/rotation as it nears the ground.
 ## Add velocity for Motion Blur in Maya
-- This only necessary if your point count is changing.
+- This is necessary if your point count is changing.
 Its not a limit with alembic, it just doesnt make sense to calculate velocity over a changing point count.
 How can you track point 5 if it suddenly exists somewhere else on the next frame
-    - If it is a static point count then you dont need this.
+- you have to convert attributes to vertex attributes so they are exported correctly.
 - create attribpromote
     - Original name = v Cd
     - point to Vertex